hashgraph/hl-mercury/README.md

-# hyperledger-plugin
+# hyperledger-mercury
-Hashgraph plugin for Hyperledger
+Hashgraph implementation of Hyperledger